cs-confs-br/cs-confs-br-data/README.md

 We do this in our free time because we love it!
 This is all free software, so feel welcome to contribute and participate!

+- Prof. Igor Machado Coelho
+   * Adjunct professor at Instituto de Computação, Universidade Federal Fluminense (UFF), Niterói-RJ, Brazil

+And my PhD students...
-Prof. Igor Machado Coelho, Augusto Mendonça & Filipe Pessoa
+- Augusto Mendonça & Filipe Pessoa

+Disclaimer: the university UFF is involved in this project and does not endorse any information put here, all being our sole individual responsibility.

+This project is open and collaborative, so if you find any problem, please Open an Issue.

+## License

+All scripts and data under MIT License